matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/4 Test Estimation Techniques.md

   * Release
   * Iteration
 * Stakeholders should know that:
-  * The **estimate** is based on a number of assumptions and is subject to estimation errors
+  * The **estimate** is based on a number of assumptions & is subject to estimation errors
   * Estimating for **small** tasks is more accurate than for large tasks
   * Tasks that are too large should be **broken up** into smaller tasks, that can be estimated more accurately